 To determine the Wholesale price and Recommended Retail price we need to first sum up the total cost price.
 Cost price simply means the price at which the goods have been bought by the merchant.

 The Total Cost Price (TCP) will be the sum of all the costs incurred on the product.
-Total cost price will mainly include the following factors:
+This typically includes the following factors:

 - The cost of raw materials –the amount spent on the primal matter of the manufacturing process.

-- Labor cost – the cost involved which is given to the workers in exchange of their skills
+- Labor cost – the cost involved which is given to the workers in exchange for their skills

-- Overhead expenses – includes the shipping cost, rent, packaging, etc.
+- Overhead expenses – includes shipping cost, rent, packaging, etc.

 Various Wholesale Pricing Methods